-Please consider Claimants' May 17, 2021 objection letter sent to you via e-mail to be incorporated herein in its entirety.
+Please consider Claimants' May 17, 2021 objection letter and June 17, 2021 objection letter (and attachments thereto) sent to you via e-mail to be incorporated herein in their entirety.

 2. Analysis by Claimants' Geotechnical Consultant Demonstrates that the Mitigation Measures Have Not Been Satisfied, the Modification is Improper and the Addendum Is Inadequate.